99777536

 The User Choice Program is funded by the Queensland Government, and provides the following subsided training options for apprentices and trainees:

-Free Apprenticeships for Under 25s
+Free Apprenticeships for Under 25s - until 31 December 2024

-If you are under 25, this funding covers the full cost of training for apprentices and trainees who commence or are undertaking an apprenticeship or traineeship until 30 June 2023, for the Certificate lll in Early Childhood Education and Care, OR the Diploma of Early Childhood Education and Care qualification.
+If you are under 25, this funding covers the full cost of training for apprentices and trainees who commence or are undertaking an apprenticeship or traineeship until 31 December 2024, for the Certificate lll in Early Childhood Education and Care, OR the Diploma of Early Childhood Education and Care qualification.
 This means you pay $0 to complete your Early Childhood career qualification!

-Traineeship for the Certificate lll in Early Childhood Education and Care
+TRAINEESHIP for the Certificate lll in Early Childhood Education and Care

 Employment: Trainees must be employed, as a minimum, on part time contract for 15 hours per week.